oprypin/crsfml/docs/api/graphics.md

 might be available.
 If the glyph is not available at the requested size, an empty glyph is returned.

+You may want to use \ref glyph? to determine if the glyph exists before requesting it.
+If the glyph does not exist, a font specific default is returned.

 Be aware that using a negative value for the outline thickness will cause distorted rendering.